finbourne/lusid-sdk-python/sdk/docs/ConfigurationRecipeApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.list_recipe_composers(as_at=as_at, filter=filter, opts=opts)

-        # [EXPERIMENTAL] ListRecipeComposers: List the set of Recipe Composers
+        # ListRecipeComposers: List the set of Recipe Composers
         api_response = api_instance.list_recipe_composers(as_at=as_at, filter=filter)
         pprint(api_response)